Erasmus+ International is an EU funding program that supports long- and short-term stays abroad in countries outside the EU.

 f you receive study allowances in Austria, you can also apply for an additional study abroad support - it does not reduce the Erasmus+ mobility grant.
 For further information, please contact the Stipendienstelle Graz (0316/81 33 88, Metahofgasse 30, 8020 Graz).

 ⇒Due to the different deadlines at the partner universities, your application can only be submitted in a specific semester (Winter or Summer).
 Please take this into account when making your selection.
 Further information can be found below at the respective partner university.
+The list of new partner universities for the academic year 2026/2027 will be announced in due course.

 Albania | University of Tirana |